-Year 7 student Jeremie has recently achieved an incredible milestone, being selected to represent Victoria at the National Athletics Championships after winning bronze at the State Championships in high jump.
+Year 7 student Jeremie has reached another incredible milestone, earning a silver medal at the Australian Little Athletics Championships after being selected to represent Victoria.
 His achievement reflects years of dedication and a growing passion for athletics that began during his primary school years.

 Jeremie first discovered his talent for athletics through school sports days, where he quickly found success in the high jump event.
 Reflecting on how his athletics journey began, Jeremie explained: